kydzoster/Olympia-Gym/README.md

 - Services smooth scroll to Service section

-- About Us opens 3 clickable undersections:
+- About Us opens 3 clickable under-sections:
 	- About Us
 	- Meet our Team
 	- Gallery